roadwarriorslive/Pipulate/README.md

 <div style="width:100%;text-align:center">
 <ul style="width:80%;text-align:left; margin:0 auto;">
 <li>Pipulate is a system for scheduled and ad hoc SEO jobs and tasks that runs under Jupyter Notebook.</li>
-<li>Jupyter Notebook is an environment for easily distributing, sharing and running programming code.</li>
+<li>Jupyter Notebook is an environment for easily distributing, sharing and
+running programming <a href="https://github.com/miklevin/Pipulate/blob/master/pipulate.ipynb">code</a>.</li>
 <li>This combines the power of your desktop with the best of the generally server-based tools around.</li>
 <li>Once you get this working (not too hard), your SEO and Social Media career will never be the same.</li>
 <li>Get started by downloading and installing the Python 3.5 version of <a href="https://www.continuum.io/downloads">Anaconda</a> for your desktop OS.</li>